Whether you own a pet sitting business, or simply pet sit part-time, you’ll want to consider insurance to protect you in case anything goes wrong.

 What insurance do I need for pet sitting?

-Pet sitting is a very responsible job, and many owners appreciate a sitter who has specialist insurance.
+Pet sitting is a responsible job, and many owners appreciate a sitter who has specialist insurance.
 Pet sitting insurance can provide peace of mind for both you and your customers.
+If a pet injures someone or causes damage, claims can run into tens of thousands of pounds so it's worth considering getting insurance.

 Pet sitting insurance is usually made up of the following components: